gpetters94/Shades-of-gray-theme/README.md

 ~/.thunderbird/<name-of-your-profile>/chrome/assets
 ~/.thunderbird/<name-of-your-profile>/chrome/userChrome.css
 ```
 Lightning uses its own bright colors in default setting.
-The option for using the theme colors is hidden as *Accessibility*.
-Open the Thunderbird settings and activate the checkbox *Optimize colors for accesibility* in calendar area.
+The option for using theme colors is hidden as *Accessibility*.
+Open the Thunderbird settings and activate the checkbox *Optimize colors for accessibility* in calendar area.

 If you change a Shades-of-gray theme color, it is not necessary to copy the file again.
 You can simply comment out the current theme color in `userChrome.css` (Thunderbird and Firefox) and comment in the new theme color value.